 - Make the cranberry mixture: Place the cranberries, sugar, and jalapeño in a food processor.
 Pulse until everything is coarsely chopped.

-- Add the next 4 ingredients: Add the lime juice, salt, cilantro, and chives, then pulse again just until everything is mixed.
+- Add the next 4 ingredients: Add the lime juice, salt, cilantro, and chives, and pulse again just until everything is mixed.
+It should still be a little chunky, not totally puréed!

-- Prepare the cream cheese: Spread the softened cream cheese in an even layer along the bottom of a pie dish or serving plate.
+- Prepare the cream cheese: Spread the softened cream cheese in an even layer along the bottom of a pie dish or serving platter.
 Refrigerate until you’re ready to serve the dip.

 - Serve: Strain the excess juice from the cranberry salsa mixture with a mesh strainer.
-Top the cream cheese with the cranberry mixture, then serve.
+Top the cream cheese with the cranberry mixture, and enjoy!

 Although jalapeños are one of the milder varieties of hot pepper, they can still burn your fingers.
 Use gloves when cutting and handling them, and don’t touch your eyes!